 What Does a Digital Audio Workstation Do?

-If the computer and audio interface constitute the brain and body of your home studio, the DAW is the heart.
+If the computer and audio interface constitute the brain and body of your home recording studio, the DAW is the heart.
 Nearly everything you do in your home studio will be done using your DAW software.
 So what is a DAW, and what does it do?

 What Features Should I Look For in a DAW?